AviatrixSystems/Docs/HowTos/CloudN_insane_mode.rst

 ===============================================
-Insane Mode for Hybrid Configuration Checklist
+Insane Mode CloudN Deployment Checklist
 ===============================================

 When Insane Mode is applied to improve encryption performance between on-prem and cloud, you need to deploy Aviatrix hardware appliance CloudN.
 Making this use case work requires edge router configurations.
 This document lists the checklist you should follow in